-Please see: www.diabetes.co.uk/diabetes-and-life.html
+Please visit: www.diabetes.co.uk/diabetes-and-life.html

 Diabetes can't stop us having a healthy, happy life!